Share this post

 Snow peas with the blossom attached.

-Proper storage of peas
+Proper Storage of Peas

 Make sure you keep your peas cold to maintain that wonderful sweetness and crisp texture.
 You want to keep these as close to 32 degrees F as possible.